 It is the Television Academy's policy to provide equal employment opportunity for all applicants and employees.
 The Television Academy does not discriminate on the basis of race, color, religion, sex (including pregnancy, childbirth or related medical conditions), national origin, ancestry, age, physical disability, mental disability, medical condition, family care status, veteran status, marital status, sexual orientation or any other characteristic protected by law.

 We are seeking qualified candidates for this position:

 Manager/Senior Manager, Development

 Summary of Position

-The Manager/Senior Manager of Development and Stewardship reports to the Head of the Foundation's Development department, and works closely with all development staff to contribute strategies, leadership, and fundraising skills to advance the philanthropic investments of individual and corporate prospects and donors in Foundation programs.
+The Manager/Senior Manager of Development and Stewardship reports to the Head of the Foundation's Development department, and works closely with all development staff to contribute strategies, leadership, and fundraising skills to advance the philanthropic investments of individual and foundation prospects and donors in Foundation programs.

-The Manager/Senior Manager is a fundraising generalist with particular emphasis given to (1) the cultivation and solicitation of event-driven annual support from corporations and individuals, (2) the strategic management of the donor database, and (3) the development of new fundraising opportunities, including grants and new initiatives.
+The Manager/Senior Manager is a fundraising generalist with particular emphasis given to (1) discovery and research of individual and foundation prospects, (2) the cultivation and solicitation of annual support & major gifts from individuals & foundations, (3) and the strategic management of the donor database.

 Duties and Responsibilities will include, but are not limited to:

-- Execute year-round strategies to cultivate relationships and solicit corporate and individual contributions and sponsorships for all Foundation programs, including but not limited to educational and archival programs, professional conferences and seminars, and annual events including the Golf Tournament and College Television Awards gala.
+- Execute year-round strategies to cultivate relationships and solicit individual contributions for all Foundation programs and funds (annual, capital, endowment), including but not limited to educational and archival programs, professional conferences and seminars, and special events and initiatives.

-- Develop and steward a portfolio of corporate and individual prospects at the $1,000 - $25,000 annual level through multiple gift vehicles, including event-based sponsorships and restricted giving.
+- Develop and steward a portfolio of individual prospects at the $1,000 - $25,000 annual level through multiple gift vehicles, including event-based sponsorships, restricted giving, and endowment/capital funds.

-- Act as primary liaison with sponsors for all events as assigned by supervisor; support relationships by managing regular communications throughout the year; ensure fulfillment and reporting for all sponsors.
+- Support philanthropic relationships by managing regular communications with donors and prospects throughout the year; ensure fulfillment and reporting for all donors.